 Reverse-engineering successful landing pages is the best way of creating your own.

 Email marketing has stood the test of time.
 Even in this age of social media, email is more effective when it comes to marketing your new product.
+In fact, for every dollar you spent on email marketing, you can expect an average ROI of $42.

 New SaaS companies don’t generally have a mailing list.
 As an already established company, with a successful product, you have the advantage of having a large mailing list.